 Dividends paid by a New Zealand tax resident company may be subject to withholding tax.
 The rate of withholding tax for dividends paid to a shareholder which is not a New Zealand tax resident is up to 30%.
-It is possible in certain circumstances for a New Zealand tax resident company to pay a supplementary dividend that effectively offsets the cost of the withholding tax that is imposed on the dividend.
+It is possible in certain circumstances for a New Zealand tax resident company to pay a supplementary dividend that effectively eliminates the monetary effect of non-resident withholding tax on dividends paid to foreign shareholders who hold a less than 10% interest, where and to the extent, the dividend is fully imputed.
 No withholding tax or income tax is usually payable when dividends are paid between companies that are both New Zealand tax resident and members of the same wholly owned group of companies, or where a cash dividend with full imputation credits attached is paid to a non-resident who holds at least 10% direct ownership interest of the dividend paying company.